 Enhanced Damages Potential

-While individual fraud cases are serious, sometimes purchasing problems affect many consumers simultaneously.
+While individual fraud cases are severe, purchasing problems can sometimes affect many consumers simultaneously.

 9. Others Are Experiencing Similar Issues